 What is a Stormwater Pollution Prevention Plan (SWPPP)?

-A Stormwater Pollution Prevention Plan (SWPPP) is a document designed to identify sources of potential surface water pollutants that may be concentrated by surface run-off and are present on an impervious surface at an industrial facility, develop plans for process and physical controls to mitigate or contain those sources, and establish inspection protocols to ensure that those controls are implemented.
+A Stormwater Pollution Prevention Plan (SWPPP) is a document designed to identify sources of potential surface water pollutants that may be contaminated by surface run-off and are present on an impervious surface at an industrial facility, plans for processes and physical controls to mitigate or contain those sources, and inspection protocols to ensure that the processes and controls are implemented.
 Examples of potential pollutants that may be collected by surface run-off include: spills of hazardous materials, some spill residues and wash waters, dusts generated by manufacturing processes that have settled on the site, and other manufacturing byproducts.

 What is the purpose of a SWPPP?